Job sharing Definition:

 The best advantage that comes with job sharing is that all workers have the exclusive opportunity to spend some time in relaxation.

-Work will be much better balanced that way and it will also allow all employees to enjoy themselves a lot more at work.
+Work will be much better balanced that way, and it will also allow all employees to enjoy themselves at work.
 It will improve the environment as well if you look at it.

 2. Best for people who get along well:

-If a job is being shared between two people that get along very well, then there will hardly be any chances of collapsing or having any troubles in the near future.
+If a job is being shared between two people that get along very well, then there will hardly be any chances of collapsing or having any troubles shortly.

-If you want people with whom you work to share their assignments, then you have to place them with people they actually like.
+If you want people with whom you work to share their assignments, then you’ve to place them with people they like.